Klooker is here to independently support you in your quest to replace 'regular' products by ethical, sustainable ones.

 This list will grow when we find more of them to ad.

 If you are buying a gift for Valentine’s, or have a Valentine’s Day date and want to smell great, we love Dolma Perfumes who offer paraben-free, vegan perfumes, free from palm oil.

 Or check out the perfume section of The Ethical Superstore.
-You can still enjoy Voucher code X5KLK up until the end of February.
+You can still enjoy Voucher code [code no longer valid] up until the end of February.
 You receive £5 off when you spend £30 or more.

 Smell a little sweeter this year with an ethical alternative, you know it makes scents.